-Proposal 3 will be deemed to be approved, on an advisory basis, if a majority of the shares present at the Meeting or represented by proxy and entitled to vote affirmatively votes in favor of this proposal.
+Proposal 6 will be deemed to be approved, on an advisory basis, if the holders of a majority of the Company's outstanding common stock present at the Meeting or represented by proxy and entitled to vote on the matter affirmatively vote in favor of this proposal.
 Abstentions will have the same effect as a vote against this proposal.
 Brokers will have discretion to vote on this proposal.